dawidkopczyk/autoencoder/README.md

 The examples are based on MNIST dataset: https://www.tensorflow.org/get_started/mnist/beginners#the_mnist_data

-The repository contains three scripts:
+The repository contains four scripts:
-- ae_mnist - basic autoencoder to encode and decode mnist images.
+- ae_mnist - basic autoencoder to encode and decode mnist images,
+- dea_mnist_basic - basic denoising autoencoder to encode and decode mnist images,
-- dae_mnist - denoising autoencoder using convolutional neural networks (CNN) to encode and decode mnist images.
+- dae_mnist - denoising autoencoder using convolutional neural networks (CNN) to encode and decode mnist images,
 - dea_predict_mnist - denoising autoencoder using deep neural networks (DNN) to represent the mnist images.
 Then, the activation values are used as features in another deep neural network to predict handwritten digits.